-Anybody interested in a fancy terrain system?Community Forums/Software Tools/Anybody interested in a fancy terrain system?
+Anybody interested in a fancy terrain system?Community Forums/Developer Stations/Anybody interested in a fancy terrain system?

 | Depending on the interest (or lack thereof :) shown in this post, I'll either release it or not.
 I just don't want to spend ages giving it a fancy GUI/manual/website/etc. if nobody really wants it.|